-My daughter, Eliza and I were invited to attend the “Fueled by Failure” Mentorship Summit sponsored by Amy Poehler's Smart Girls and Always in New York City.
-The event started with a panel of impressive powerful women who did not allow failure to stop them.
-These women used failure to fuel them and push them further.
-Their personal stories that let the girls see that taking risk is a good thing.
+My daughter, Eliza and I were invited to attend the “Fueled by Failure” Mentorship Summit sponsored by Amy Poehler’s Smart Girls and Always in New York City.
+The event started with a panel of impressive powerful women who shared Life Tips and how they did not allow failure to stop them.
+These women used failure to fuel and push them further.
+Their personal stories let the attendees see that taking risk is a good thing.

 The results of a study done in 2017 showed that by puberty, 50% of girls feel paralyzed by the fear of failure.
 Always #LikeAGirl campaign seeks to inspire moms to help their daughters understand that everyone fails and encourages them to embrace failure as a fuel to build their confidence while telling their peers the same.

 I have to admit that I was nervous as my daughter is learning to navigate middle school and all that comes with being a girl.
 The middle school stories along with hormones, attitudes and cliques, prompted me to start a list of “life tips” as a reminder of what to do when things get difficult.

 Travel light through life.
 Keep only what you need.

 It’s okay to cry when you’re hurt.
 It’s also okay to smash things; but, wash your face, clean your mess, and get up off the floor when you’re done.
 You don’t belong down there.

 Seek out the people and places that resonate with your soul.

 Just because you can doesn’t mean you should.

 Happiness is not a permanent state.
 Wholeness is.
 Don’t confuse these.